MURobotics/GZROS-Software-Tutorials/README.md

 #### Step 3: Download the appropriate VMware software

+**Note:** For those using OSX, your privacy and security setting might stop you from running the installation.
+If you receive an error that claims it's an 'unidentified developer' while attempting to install VMware, go to your settings page.
+Select the Settings option that says 'security and privacy', then press the general tab.
+When you attempt to install it again, you should see an option pop-up that states your installer was blocked, select 'allow anyways' and you should be able to proceed.

 ### Part 2: Setting up the Dev Virtual Machine

 #### Step 1: Install the Virtual Machine package